-At Mission Health, we have long adhered to standard fall-prevention interventions: bed locked in low position with rails up; call light, call bell, assistive devices, and personal items within the patient’s reach; nonslip patient footwear; clutter-free room; appropriate use of sensory aids; dry floor and adequate lighting; hourly clinician rounds; and patient and family education.
-We have also used the patient’s individual fall risk to tailor interventions, such as bed and chair alarms, yellow identification armbands, and alert signage outside the patient’s room.
-Despite our multicomponent fall-prevention program, compassionate care staff, and strong culture of safety, falls on the neuroscience unit still occurred at an overall rate of 5.74 per 1,000 patient-days of care.
-We believed this rate could be significantly reduced.
+At Mission Health, we have long adhered to standard fall-prevention interventions: beds locked in the low position with rails up; call lights, call bells, assistive devices, and personal items within patient reach; nonslip patient footwear; clutter-free rooms; appropriate use of sensory aids; dry floors and adequate lighting; hourly clinician rounds; and patient and family education.
+We also have used individually tailored interventions such as bed and chair alarms, yellow identification armbands, and alert signage outside of patients’ rooms.
+Despite our multicomponent fall-prevention program, compassionate care staff, and strong culture of safety, falls on the neuroscience unit still occurred; between August 2014 and July 2015, a total fall rate of 5.74 per 1,000 patient-days of care was observed.
+We believed that this rate could be significantly reduced.

-Mission Health collaborated with Cerner Corporation to design, develop, and trial-test a scalable strategy for reducing falls on the hospital’s 34-bed neuroscience unit.
-The approach, jointly funded by Mission Health and Cerner, emphasized new technology and redesigned workflows as an addition to the standard fall-prevention program.
-The goal was to conduct a 3-month pilot and evaluate the impact of a “virtual sitter” system (described below) as an alternative to using qualified staff sitters in patients’ rooms.
-Impact was measured by comparing the two approaches in terms of fall rates, injury rates, and patient-to-sitter ratio.
+Mission Health collaborated with Cerner Corporation to design, develop, and trial a scalable strategy for reducing falls in the hospital’s 34-bed neuroscience unit.
+The approach, jointly funded by Mission Health and Cerner, emphasized the use of new technology and redesigned workflows in addition to the standard fall-prevention program.
+The goal was to conduct a 90-day pilot in order to evaluate the impact of a “virtual sitter” system (described below) as an alternative to using qualified staff sitters in patients’ rooms.
+The impact of the intervention was measured by comparing the two approaches in terms of fall rates, injury rates, and patient-to-sitter ratios.
 Both groups received the standard fall-prevention interventions listed above.

-“Virtual sitter” technology.
-In October 2014, Cerner Corporation first introduced the Mission Health Center for Innovation to Microsoft® Kinect® technology, which uses a depth sensor to visualize full-body 3-D movement within a 20-foot range.
+In October 2014, Cerner Corporation first introduced the Mission Center for Innovation to Microsoft Kinect technology, which uses a depth sensor to visualize full-body 3-D movement within a 20-foot range.
 The system’s infrared camera, acting as a virtual sitter, can monitor a patient’s movements under any ambient light.
-Thanks to open-software programming, a unique application can be created to define and draw virtual zones, trip wires, and other trigger points around a patient within a field of view.
-A continuously live video feed is sent across a secure wireless network to a high-definition monitor.
+With use of open-software programming, a unique application can be created to define and draw virtual zones, trip wires, and other trigger points around a patient within a field of view (Fig. 1).
+A continuous live video feed is sent across a secure wireless network to a high-definition monitor (Fig. 2).
 Additional features include two-way audio, voice recognition, patient-privacy modes, and customizable alerting.
-When clinical leaders and bedside staff were shown a demonstration with mock patients, the nursing unit manager for neurosciences immediately recognized that this system might reduce the fall rate for high-risk patients.
-He volunteered to be the clinical sponsor for a pilot project.
+When clinical leaders and bedside staff were shown a demonstration with mock patients, the nursing unit manager for the neuroscience unit immediately recognized that this system might reduce the fall rate for high-risk patients and volunteered to be the clinical sponsor for a pilot project.

-Technician workflow.
-A select few certified nursing assistants (CNAs), serving as monitor technicians, were trained on the system’s software to ensure that monitored patients’ rooms were properly configured.
-The monitor technician remotely draws virtual zones and virtual trip wires around the patient’s bed or chair, and visual and auditory alerts are set to detect when a patient moves across the virtual boundaries (see video).
-First, a red box outlines the patient’s video display window.
-Then an easily interpretable audible alert delivers the appropriate message, such as “patient is getting out of bed.”
-The highly customizable, user-friendly interface ensures that the Kinect® sensor detects risky patient behaviors while minimizing alert fatigue.
+A team of six certified nursing assistants from the hospital staffing pool were extensively educated on the system’s software.
+These trained individuals were called monitor technicians and were responsible for configuring the patient rooms and observing the patients.
+Configuration consisted of drawing virtual zones and virtual trip wires around the patient’s bed or chair and setting visual and auditory alerts to detect when a patient moves across the virtual boundaries.
+When a boundary is crossed, a red box outlines the patient’s video display window on the monitor and an easily interpretable audible alert delivers the appropriate message, such as “Patient is getting out of bed.”
+The highly customizable, user-friendly interface ensures that the Kinect sensor detects risky patient behaviors while minimizing alert fatigue.

-Clinical pilot phase.
-After nursing-staff champions and monitor technicians on the neuroscience unit became comfortable with the new workflows and technology, a 3-month, six-camera “virtual sitter” pilot was launched in August 2015.
-The aforementioned algorithm identified patients at highest risk for falls, the ideal candidates for the new system.
-Patients at risk for suicide, homicide, drug overdose, or under legal restriction required an in-person (not a virtual) sitter, as per hospital policy.
-In all, 15% of patients in the neuroscience unit were enrolled in the 3-month pilot.
+After nursing-staff champions and monitor technicians on the neuroscience unit became comfortable with the new workflows and technology, a 3-month, six-camera virtual sitter pilot was launched in August 2015.
+The aforementioned algorithm was used to identify patients at highest risk for falls, who represented the ideal candidates for the new system.
+Patients who were at risk for suicide, homicide, or drug overdose and those who were under legal restriction required an in-person sitter (not a virtual sitter), as per hospital policy.
+In all, 15% of patients in the neuroscience unit were enrolled in the 90-day pilot.

 When a patient’s movements generated a virtual sitter alert, the monitor technician intervened using the following escalation pathway:

-- Contact the patient’s registered nurse or CNA depending on the patient’s need.
+- Contact the patient’s registered nurse or certified nursing assistant, depending on the patient’s need.

 - Contact the unit supervisor for emergency situations.